 If you’re interested in adding voice commands to your smart home, this article is for you.
 We’ll explore the benefits of smart home voice commands and how it can take your dream home experience to the next level.

-Smart home voice control gives users the freedom to control devices around their home when they may be otherwise occupied.
-Using a common network, a smart assistant like Apple Homekit can control each device individually.
-All you need to activate them are natural voice commands.
+Smart home voice control gives users the freedom to control devices around their home without lifting a finger.
+Using a WiFi network, a smart assistant like Apple Homekit and Google Assistant can control each device.
+All you need to activate them are voice commands.

-Voice-activated devices record a user’s audio commands, once the wake word has been spoken.
-Recordings are then sent to remote servers for immediate translation and activation.
+Voice-activated devices record a user’s audio commands, once a 'wake word' has been spoken.
+Recordings are then sent to remote servers for instant translation.
 This process is called Automatic Speech Recognition (ASR).

-Modern smart speakers are often onboarded with a software process known as Natural Language Processing (NLP).
-This is designed to process text to understand meaning.
-Our everyday dialect is filled with colloquialisms, regional terminologies and abbreviations.
-Using AI and machine learning, NLP helps to analyse natural languages to drive accurate outputs.
-It’s the single element that makes Siri and Alexa so precise.
+Most smart speakers are often built with a software known as Natural Language Processing (NLP).
+This is designed to translate text to understand meaning.
+Our everyday language is filled with slang, regional terms and short-forms.
+Using AI and machine learning, NLP helps to analyse natural languages to drive more accurate actions.
+It’s the thing that makes Siri and Alexa so precise.

-Which Elements of Smart Home Automation can be Voice Controlled?
+Which Smart Home Devices Can Be Voice Controlled?

-From microwaves to doors, there are a huge range of home devices that can be controlled with a voice user interface.
-The growing demand for voice controlled products has driven new innovative uses for this technology, extending to a wide range of compatible devices.
+There are a huge range of home devices that can be controlled with the voice.
+From microwaves to doors.
+The growing demand for voice controlled products has driven exciting new uses for this technology, with thousands of compatible devices.

 The potential applications of voice controlled technology these days are unlimited.
-Below, we’ve listed some of the most popular uses of voice activation in smart homes across the UK.
+Below, we’ve listed some of the most popular uses of voice activation in the home.

 Sound Systems

-Home surround sound systems from producers like Sonos are one of the most compatible devices with Smart Assistants.
-Sure, every Google Home will be able to play music, but the quality is nowhere near as pristine as a fully-integrated, centralised audio system.
+Home surround sound systems from brands like Sonos are incredibly Smart Assistant friendly.
+Sure, every Google Home will be able to play music, but the quality is nowhere near as clear as a good surround sound system

-Using natural voice commands, users will be able to control volume, playlists, or even more specific controls to shape the sound of their music, such as treble and bass.
-Plus, it’s an incredibly straightforward and quick integration to set up.
-Any half decent surround sound system will be able to seamlessly pair with your voice assistant for immediate control and audio playback.
+Using voice commands, users will be able to control volume, playlists, or even more specific controls to shape the sound of their music, like treble and bass.
+Plus, it’s a really simple and quick integration to set up.
+Any half decent surround sound system will be able to pair with your voice assistant for instant control and audio playback.

 Smart Lighting